Ben Carson to be keynote speaker at New Jersey GOP leadership summit in Atlantic City

-Ben Carson, the renowned neurosurgeon and former Secretary of Housing and Urban Development under the Trump administration, will deliver the keynote address at the New Jersey GOP Statewide Leadership Summit at Harrah’s Resort Atlantic City this weekend.
+ATLANTIC CITY — Ben Carson, the neurosurgeon and former secretary of housing and urban development under President Donald Trump, will deliver the keynote address this weekend at the New Jersey GOP Statewide Leadership Summit at Harrah’s Resort Atlantic City.

+ATLANTIC CITY — James “Jimmy” Whitehead, director of the RX5 Cyber Center on Atlantic Avenue…

-There is a full itinerary of events scheduled for the leadership summit, which begins Friday.
-There will be discussions about voting that day, including an event titled “Vote by Mail, Early Voting, Voter Reg. & Election Integrity Training Seminar.”
-A similarly themed event, titled “Securing the Vote — Ensuring the Integrity of the Election Process” is scheduled for 5 p.m.
+The summit begins Friday with discussions about voting, including an event titled “Vote by Mail, Early Voting, Voter Reg. & Election Integrity Training Seminar.”
+A similarly themed event, titled “Securing the Vote — Ensuring the Integrity of the Election Process,” is scheduled for 5 p.m.
 Saturday.

 People are also reading…

-Another seminar, titled “Restoring Law & Order” is scheduled for 3:30 p.m. on Friday, where Republicans are set to criticize the law-enforcement policies of the Biden and Murphy administrations.
+Another seminar, “Restoring Law & Order,” is scheduled for 3:30 p.m.
+Friday, during which Republicans are set to criticize the law enforcement policies of President Joe Biden and Gov. Phil Murphy.

-There is a scheduled celebration of the success Republicans encountered in statewide and local races last November at 4:45 p.m.
+A celebration of the success Republicans encountered in state and local races last November is scheduled for 4:45 p.m.
 Saturday.
-The GOP did well in municipal races, ousted longtime Senate President Steve Sweeney and came far closer than expected in their efforts to defeat the reelection bid of Gov. Phil Murphy.
-The 2021 GOP gubernatorial nominee Jack Ciattarelli set to deliver thank you remarks on Friday at 5:45 p.m.
+The GOP did well in last year's municipal races, ousting longtime Senate President Steve Sweeney and coming far closer than expected in their efforts to thwart Murphy's reelection.
+The 2021 GOP gubernatorial nominee, Jack Ciattarelli, is set to deliver thank you remarks at 5:45 p.m.
+Friday.

 Contact Chris Doyle